Since taking up the game at Tetbury RFC when six, Tom Seabrook always wanted to become a full-time professional player.

 He said: “It was a small local tournament, but Longlevens always used to lift the title and it was something that we won only once.”

-Tom featured once in the U20 Six Nations Championship, crossing in defeat to Scotland.
+Tom in the 2018 U20 Six Nations Championship, crossing in the defeat to Scotland, also scoring against Italy a year later.

 Boxing and squash are the other sports in which he enjoys being involved and he supports Arsenal FC.